Daybreak:Volume 1 Chapter 8

 "I'm here, aren't I?"

 "Oh please, it's only been eleven days!" she retorted.
 "Philosophically, I adhere to the Eastern views of my home world more than the West.
-So we try our best to be accepting of the world around us, to be at peace with how it molds our lives.
-But being accepting isn't the same as surrendering to fate; my will still points my way, and I fully intend to explore all options."
+We try our best to be accepting of the world around us, to be at peace with how it molds our lives.
+But being accepting isn't the same as simply surrendering to fate.
+My will still points my way, and I fully intend to explore all options."

 The Holy Father may have plans for us all, but under his guidance we shall still strive for our cause, Pascal reflected as Kaede declared her intent with hardened eyes.
-For a second he almost felt impressed, with the urge of pulling into a theological discussion.
+For a second he almost felt impressed, with an urge to pull her into a theological discussion.

 "Anyhow, since there are stories of visiting other worlds..."

-"Yes, from millennia ago when fiends, archons, and dragonkind still waged wars across our world, when the very nature of magic was different," Pascal's irritated words cut her off.
-"I am not going off to chase sorcery that has been lost for over a thousand years over a pretty wish.
+"Yes, from millennia ago when angels, demons, and dragonkind still waged wars across our world, when the very nature of magic was different," Pascal's irritated words cut her off.
+"I am not going off to chase sorcery that has been lost for over a thousand years over wishful thinking.
 I admit that my mistake brought you here, but I do not owe you all the years of my life in repayment for it!"

 Pascal froze for a second.